Kirkmichael, Perth and Kinross: The Glen

 Kirkmichael is the largest village in Strathardle.
 Known locally as "the glen", the strath runs for 13 miles from Glen Brerachean on the Moulin Moors to the confluence of the River Ardle and the Blackwater just east of Bridge of Cally.
 The Ardle starts opposite the road to Glenfernate, where the Brerachean and the Fernate meet, and is bridged at Enochdhu, Kirkmichael, Pitcarmick, Dalnabreck, Ballintuim, Blackcraig, Cally Lodge and Bridge of Cally.
 The bridge to Blackcraig is of architectural significance as it has a house built over it.
 The house on the bridge is one of the glen's best kept secrets.
 Strathardle is named after a Pictish warrior called Ardle who was killed at Enochdhu in a battle with the Danes in the 12th century.
 His burial mound in the grounds of Dirnanean Lodge is over twelve feet long but whether he was a giant as reputed or had another warrior buried at his feet is open to conjecture!

 Stagecoach buses connect Kirkmichael with Blairgowrie, Tarvie and Spittal of Glenshee.
-The nearest railway station is Pitlochry railway station (12 miles), from where there is direct express service to London, including the Caledonian Sleeper.
+The nearest railway station is Pitlochry railway station (12 mi), from where there is direct express service to London, including the Caledonian Sleeper.